bethharford/stats220/README.md

 * New html pages
 * New learnings

-### I hope you can join me on my journey to learning more about data technologies!
+### I hope you can join me on my journey to learning more about data technologies in Statistics 220!
 In the meantime, please give me some of the benefit of the doubt!
 I am learning as I go

 ### Here is a link to my new website!